joakim-brannstrom/distssh/design/purpose.md

 partof: SPC-fast_env_startup
 ###

+The program shall import the environment from *env import file*.

+# SPC-configure_env_import_file
+partof: SPC-automatic_env_import
+###

+This requirements is for *env import file*.

+The following requirement are ordered in priority.

+1. The program shell set the *env import file* to null when the CLI option `--no-import-env` is used.
-The program shall import the environment from the default file "distssh_env.export" when the CLI option `--no-import-env` and `--import-env` is not specified by the user.
+2. The program shall set the *env import file* to the CLI value when the CLI option is `-i` or `--import-env`.
+3. The program shall set the *env import file* to the value of the environment key `DISTSSH_IMPORT_ENV`.
+4. The program shall set the *env import file* to `distssh_env.export` by default.

+## Rationale

-**Rationale**: The user may have a *distssh_env.export* in a directory where distssh is ran and do not want the program to possibly pollute a new export that is being made.
+1. The user may have a *distssh_env.export* in a directory where distssh is ran and do not want the program to possibly pollute a new export that is being made.
 A scenario where this may occur is when the user want to export an environment from a remote host but the underlying NFS is shared between them.
 It may then be that there exists a *distssh_env.export* in the directory when the user run a distssh command with the remote host.
+2. Allows the user to override the default.
+3. Allows the user to specify a default to use from a specific directory.
+It makes it possible to reuse an environment from one directory while running commands in another.
+A scenario where this is useful is in a multi-layered build system where some action are performed in subdirectories.
+This env variable then make it possible to export *once* for the build and then reuse it wherever the user is within the subdirectories.
+4. It is assumed that the user commonly export an env and then run commands in the same directory.
+This is to make it convenient for the user to use `distcmd`.

+# TST-test_configure_env_import_file
+partof: SPC-configure_env_import_file
+###

+*Precondition*:
+ * Create an exported environment where the variable SMURF is set to 42.
+ * Create a script `foo.sh` that print the environment variable SMURF

+Execute `foo.sh` with distssh using the CLI option `--no-import-env`.

+Execute `foo.sh` with distssh using the CLI option -i with a value other than `distssh_env.export`.

+Execute `foo.sh` with distssh when the environment `DISTSSH_IMPORT_ENV` is set to some value other than `distssh_env.export`.

+Execute `foo.sh` with distssh.

+Execute `foo.sh` with distcmd.

+Result as expected.

 # SPC-meta_design
 partof: REQ-purpose